godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 the shader compiler to optimize the shader code.
 Always use ``restrict`` when you can.

-This is an unsized buffer meaning that it can be any size.
+This is an *unsized* buffer, which means it can be any size.
 So we need to be careful not to read from an index larger than the size of the buffer.

 .. code-block:: glsl